realpython/python-guide/docs/starting/which-python.rst

 The basic gist of the state of things is as follows:

-1. Most production applications today use Python 2.7.
+1. Most production applications today use Python 3.
 2. Python 3 is ready for the production deployment of applications today.
-3. Python 2.7 will only receive necessary security updates until 2020 [#pep373_eol]_.
+3. Python 2 reached the end of its life on January 1, 2020 [#pep373_eol]_.
 4. The brand name "Python" encapsulates both Python 3 and Python 2.